 - There is an on-campus health center.

-- Cable TV is provided in student rooms, free of charge.
+- Cable TV with a movie channel is provided in student rooms, free of charge.

 - Peripheral doors are locked, and entrance to all halls is by electronic card access.